 "In the same year that Microsoft gave us Windows 7, Apple gave us the iPhone 3GS and Google shipped Android 2.0, clair," said Edwards.
 "How far has Microsoft Windows come since then?
 It's time to move up or change course."

 The IT Pro guide to Windows 10 migration

 Everything you need to know for a successful transitionDownload now

 Slow and steady wins the race

-Starting the move away from Windows 7 with plenty of time in hand means it's possible to think carefully about the whole IT setup, and maybe do a much needed general spring clean both on the hardware and software sides.
-But with just under a year to go, it's a vital time to make a fundamental shift.
+Starting the move away from Windows 7 with plenty of time in hand meant it was possible to think carefully about the whole IT setup, and maybe do a much needed general spring clean both on the hardware and software sides.
+But with the deadline now gone, it's imperative for businesses that haven't moved from Windows 7 to make a fundamental shift.

 "There are other ways and means out there if Windows 10 doesn't appeal.
 Look at these alternatives seriously, including Windows 10 in S mode, and remember that the tools we use shape the way we do things.
 PC hardware can run a variety of operating systems.
 Maybe take a look at (Google-backed) CloudReady from Neverware as an example."

 Wherever an organisation goes after Windows 7, upgrading should be done in a measured and controlled way, not rushed at the last moment.